“When nothing is flowing. Do nothing. Your soul is craving space to be heard” Carole

 Each piece of physical support from the props has a clear and distinct purpose.
 They are carefully placed on, under, over and around your body to achieve their higher purpose – profound deep rest which then flows into profound deep healing.

 I so love the fact that anyone, any age with absolutely no yoga experience can enjoy restorative yoga’s, replenishing and rejuvenating qualities – it’s especially great for illness and injuries as well as exhaustion and emotional upset.

-It’s for all these reasons restorative yoga is a vital and deeply important part at all my Rejuvenation Retreats in Italy and Bali.
+It’s for all these reasons restorative yoga is a vital and deeply important part at all my Slow Yoga Retreats in Europe, Morocco and Bali.

 In case you were wondering, the picture above is of me (Carole) at a 4 day intensive, a few months back with my restorative yoga teacher Judith Lasater visiting Australia from California.
 I again feel blessed to have been on another intensive with Judith.

 Alternately you could always enjoy a whole 5 days of restorative yoga at one of my retreats.
 Now, that would be such fun!

 Release fatigue, counteract slouching and uplift your mood:

 Laying with head, shoulders and spine along a bolster – bottom on the floor – and souls of the feet touching and legs opening out to the sides (as shown in picture below) is one of my favourite restorative yoga postures.
 I find the benefits can change from day to day depending on how my body is travelling and where I’m needing to let go and release.

 Some days I have my legs straight out in front, other days crossed or souls of feet together.

 Here’s a few of the benefits I’ve personally experienced.